FuelLabs/sway/docs/src/advanced/traits.md

     fn gte(self, b: Self) -> bool;
 }

-imply Ord for u64 {
+impl Ord for u64 {
 	fn gte(self, b: Self) -> bool {
 	  // As the Ord is a supertrait of Eq, it can access the equals method self.equals(b) || self.gt(b)